 Kaitoi Whakapaipai Kanohi

-Make-up artists apply make-up to people to enhance or alter their appearance.
+Make-up artists apply make-up to enhance or alter people's appearances.

-- Make-up artists who work in retail, cosmetic companies or salons can earn between $18 and $30 an hour.
+- Experienced make-up artists can earn between $36 and $54 an hour.

 (This information is a guide only.
 Find out more about the sources of our pay information)